Questions and Answers

 Do not give your child any medicine to relax them before the exam.
-Any medicines used to calm or relax your child need to be given by Children's qualified nurses and medical staff so that we can monitor your child.
+Any medicines used to calm or relax your child need to be given by our qualified nurses and medical staff so that we can monitor your child.

 If you want to learn whether your child might do better during the exam with sedation or have questions about sedation or anesthesia, please call 206-987-2089.

 A child life specialist can:

 - Explain a diagnosis or treatment in words your child or teen can understand.

 - Create a coping plan your child can use during a medical test or procedure.

 - Offer support during and after a medical test or procedure.

 - Use play to help your child understand medical procedures and express feelings.

 - Work with medical staff to assess your child's unique needs.

 - Give you information about child development and the effects of healthcare.